Theoretical Investigation on Inductive Bias of Isolation Forest: DEPTH FUNCTION OF IFOREST

-In this section, we conduct a mathematical analysis of the depth function of iForest.
-The depth function, the scoring criterion output by the iForest, serves as a basis for the analysis.
-Note that it is challenging to analyze the depth function of iForest due to its unpredictability in the growth process.
-We tackle this challenge by modeling the growth of iTree as a random walk and derive the closed-form expression of depth functions.
+In this section, we mathematically analyze the depth function, which is the scoring criterion output by iForest, and serves as a basis for inductive bias analysis.
+We model the growth of iTree as a random walk and derive the closed-form expression of depth functions in the one-dimensional case.